Desperate Cities Consider 'Safe Injection' Sites For Opioid Users

 "The only way to get people to turn their lives around," he says, "is to keep them alive long enough so they can do that.
 And we're going to do that."

-Philadelphia's Mayor, Jim Kenney, says he soon will make a public announcement on the topic of establishing a supervised injection site — but, so far, he has refused to provide details.
+Philadelphia's Mayor, Jim Kenney, says he soon will make a public announcement on the topic of establishing a supervised injection site — but, so far, he has not provided details.

 Sources close to Kenney say he is still working to bring skeptical members of his administration and other opponents on board.